What is gestational diabetes?

 Living with gestational diabetes

-Gestational diabetes increases your risk for diabetes in your next pregnancy and also later in life.
+Gestational diabetes increases your risk for diabetes in your next pregnancy and later in life.
 It is important that you continue to exercise, watch your weight, and eat a healthy diet after pregnancy.
 If you do these things, you may avoid diabetes when you’re older.

 Questions to ask your doctor